 Related reading: This is the Key to Parenting a Strong-Willed Child

 It was the calm before the storm.

-As their mother got the coffee on and the lunches for daycare and school ready, Olivia would set up her Fisher Price dollhouse.
+As their mother got the coffee on and the lunches for daycare and school ready, Beth would set up her Fisher Price dollhouse.
 As she put each plastic furniture piece in its proper place, little Emma wanted to play too.
 Before their mom had a chance to place the girls’ fruit snacks in their lunch kits, both girls were screaming.
-As soon as Emma didn’t play the “right” way, Olivia hit, chased and called her names.
+As soon as Emma didn’t play the “right” way, Beth hit, chased and called her names.